ExtendRealityLtd/VRTK/.github/CONTRIBUTING.md

-Just as in the subject, use the imperative, present tense: "change" not "changed" nor "changes" The body should include the motivation for the change and contrast this with previous behavior.
+Just as in the subject, use the imperative, present tense: "change" not "changed" nor "changes" The body should include the motivation for the change and contrast this with previous behaviour.
 References to previous commit hashes is actively encouraged if they are relevant.

   > **Incorrect commit summary:**